Top ten most beautiful funeral songs

 Caccini

-Like Schubert's version of Ave Maria mentioned above, this piece is for a solo female voice.
+Like Schubert's version of Ave Maria (above), this piece is for a solo female singer.
 However its tune is completely different, and the lyrics are simply 'Ave Maria' repeated throughout, in beautiful rolling cadences.
 It has a more flowing, richer, and slightly mournful feel, and the tingling beauty of the high notes give it incredible poignancy.
-Another piece for a virtuoso soprano that really does justice to the emotion of the day.
+Another stunning piece for a virtuoso soprano that really does justice to the emotion of the day.

 7. Pie Jesu